paoespinozarias/Mapping-OWLtoOAS/README.md

           schema:
             $ref: ‘#/components/schemas/ClassLabel’
 ```
-In addition, the `post` operation to create a new instance of a class is presented.
+In addition, the `put` operation to create a new instance of a class is presented.

 ```YAML
 /classlabel: